 The stamp duty holiday ended on 1 October 2021.

 Help to Grow Schemes

-The Chancellor announced two Help to Grow schemes: Management and Digital.
+The Chancellor announced two Help to Grow schemes in the Spring Budget: Management and Digital.
 The schemes will commence in the Autumn, but businesses can register interest now.

 The Management scheme will will offer a new executive development programme with mentoring and peer learning, and government will contribute 90% of the cost.